 Gresham Driving Aids provides wheelchair accessible van service for all make & model vans & mobility equipment.
 We are an authorized BraunAbility, VMI, Ricon, Bruno dealer among many others.
 We perform service and warranty work on all the vehicles & products we sell.
 We repair wheelchair lifts in vans & buses for both private and commercial customers.
 Find Closest Service Center or Schedule Service Online

 Gresham Driving Aids wheelchair van service department is staffed with the most qualified technicians ready to answer your questions and address your handicap van auto repair needs.
 Our auto service and car repair experts have the experience to get your wheelchair accessible van back on the road in top condition.
-In Connecticut, one of our accessible van service technicians are available to repair your adapted vehicles, wheelchair vehicles, handicap van or wheelchair lift.
+In Michigan, one of our accessible van service technicians are available to repair your adapted vehicles, wheelchair vehicles, handicap van or wheelchair lift.

 The entire list of all services we perform would go on for multiple pages.
 If you have a wheelchair accessible van that needs to be modified, repaired in any way, we can help!
 Our fully trained Mobility Experts specialize in mobility vehicles of all makes and models.
 There is no project to big or too small.

 You have probably had your oil changed recently and the tires checked.
 And a tune-up is on the schedule.
 The wheelchair or scooter is ready to go.
 You are all set, right?
 But wait… when is the last time you had adaptive and/or accessible equipment serviced?
 You know, the ramp or lift, the power kneel, etc. Those need routine wheelchair van service as well.